How to sync a local file server with Office 365, SharePoint Online or OneDrive FOR BUsiness?

 - As some kind of local backup (or to manage "cloud" backup with common backup software)

 But you don't have to miss the benefits of the cloud, like web-based search, versioning, change notifications, workflows, mobile access etc. Best to set up a hybrid scenario in this case.
-You can centrally synchronize pre-selected parts of your local file system, and even file server shares or NAS directories with a SharePoint Online, Office 365 or OneDrive for Business document library in the cloud.
+You can centrally synchronize pre-selected parts of your local file system, and even file server Shares, network drives or NAS directories with a SharePoint Online, Office 365 or OneDrive for Business document library in the cloud.

 Let's have a look how you can setup this step-by-step using the Layer2 Cloud Connector to overcome the limitations of the free Microsoft OneDrive for Business Client.